jubatus/website/source/en/api/api_bandit.rst

         * Range: 0.0 <= ``epsilon`` <= 1.0

      :seed(optional):
-        Specify random seed when you use ``random`` for unlearning strategy.
+        Specify seed used to generate random number.
         If not specified, system clock is used as seed parameter.
         So you will get different result each experiment.